realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

 };
 ```

 `MyUserProfile` is the format of our user profile.
-That is the necessary information we need to do authentication.
+It is the information needed to perform authentication and authorization.

-`UserProfileSchema` and `CredentialsSchema` are the format of request input.
-We will use them to validate request input in `controller`.
+`UserProfileSchema` and `CredentialsSchema` are the formats of request input.
+We use them to validate request input in `controller`.

-#### `keys.ts`
+#### Binding Self-Defined Authorization Component

-Create `keys.ts` in `src/authorization`.
-This is the self-defined component that we need to bind to `application.ts`.
+Create `keys.ts` in `src/authorization`. `MyAuthBindings` is the self-defined component that we need to bind to `application.ts`. `TokenServiceConstants` is the value we will use later in token service.

 ```ts
 import {BindingKey} from '@loopback/context';